Compulsory sterilization: Controversy and opposing opinions

-There has been much debate and scholarly analysis concerning the legitimacy of choice given to Puerto Rican women in regard to sterilization, reproduction, and birth control, as well as with the ethics of economically motivated mass-sterilization programs.
+There has been much debate and scholarly analysis concerning the legitimacy of choice given to Puerto Rican women regarding sterilization, reproduction, and birth control, as well as the ethics of economically motivated mass-sterilization programs.

-Some scholars, such as Bonnie Mass and Iris Lopez, have argued that the history and popularity of mass-sterilization in Puerto Rico represents a government-led eugenics initiative for population control.
+Some scholars, such as Bonnie Mass and Iris Lopez, have argued that the history and popularity of mass sterilization in Puerto Rico represents a government-led eugenics initiative for population control.
 They cite the private and government funding of sterilization, coercive practices, and the eugenics ideology of Puerto Rican and American governments and physicians as evidence of a mass-sterilization campaign.

 On the other side of the debate, scholars like Laura Briggs have argued that evidence does not substantiate claims of a mass-sterilization program.
-She further argues that reducing the popularity of sterilization in Puerto Rico to a state initiative ignores the legacy of Puerto Rican feminist activism in favor of birth control legalization, and the individual agency of Puerto Rican women in making decisions about family planning.
+She further argues that reducing the popularity of sterilization in Puerto Rico to a state initiative ignores the legacy of Puerto Rican feminist activism in favor of birth control legalization and the individual agency of Puerto Rican women in making decisions about family planning.

-A system was proposed by the California state senator Nancy Skinner to compensate victims of the well-documented examples of prison sterilizations that resulted from California's eugenics programs, but this did not pass by the bill's 2018 deadline in the legislature.
+California state senator Nancy Skinner proposed a system to compensate victims of the well-documented examples of prison sterilizations that resulted from California's eugenics programs, but this did not pass by the bill's 2018 deadline in the legislature.